The modern history of Vero Beach, Florida begins with its establishment as a citrus shipping point.

 More bad news came to Vero Beach in August 2008 when the Rays franchise was sold to the Ripken Baseball Group and it was learned the team would not return to Vero Beach for the 2009 season.

-Piper Aircraft Inc. has been building Piper airplanes in Vero Beach since 1957 in a plant at the municipal airport.
-Piper is the largest private employer in Indian River County and is prominent in the history of Vero Beach.
+Piper Aircraft Inc. has been building Piper airplanes in Vero Beach since 1957 in a plant at the Vero Beach Municipal Airport.
+Piper was one time the largest private employer in Indian River County and is prominent in the history of Vero Beach.

 North of Vero Beach on the barrier island near Wabasso is Disney's Vero Beach Resort.
-It is directly on the ocean and offers Disney's guest visiting Florida an authentic beach experience.
+It is directly on the ocean and offers Disney's guests visiting Florida an authentic beach experience.
+It opened in 1995 and has been successful from its earliest days.